thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 ### Reflecting Cell Input

-We have our new cell properties, but we are still relying on the fake event data we set in the HUMMapViewController.m.
+We have our new cell properties, but we are still relying on the fake event data we set in the `HUMMapViewController.m`.

 To make a POST to events with user input, we need to:

-1) Remove the fake data we placed in HUMMapViewController.m.
+1) Remove the fake data we placed in `HUMMapViewController.m`.

-Go back to the `addButtonPressed` method in `HUMMapViewController.m` and remove the assignment of the properties `event.name` `event.address` `event.startDate` `event.endDate`.
+Go back to the `-addButtonPressed` method in `HUMMapViewController.m` and remove the assignment of the properties `event.name` `event.address` `event.startDate` `event.endDate`.
 Do not remove the assignment of `event.coordinate`, since we still need that to be set by the HUMMapViewController.

-2) Assign our user inputted properties to the event on HUMEventViewController.
+2) Assign our user inputted properties to the event on `HUMEventViewController`.

 	// HUMEventViewController.m